CrateOps — initializing UI pipeline…

 Architecture pillars

-• Podman-first, rootless-by-default architecture.
+• Docker-first, rootless-by-default architecture.

 • Event “Reaction Bus” for policy → action (iptables, quarantine, notify).